Past Fears; What to do When they Overwhelm

 Even with these ‘minor’ incidents throughout my days, my quality of life increases and the anxiety attacks are farther apart while I feel degrees of well-being for longer periods of time.
 This is progress.
 I can’t complain.

-In fact, I feel the time in the near future when I will be more energetic, calm, clear-headed, and progressive than I’ve even been in my life.
+In fact, I feel the time in the near future when I will be more energetic, calm, clear-headed, and progressive than I’ve ever been in my life.
 I know this.
 I’ve simply improved so much that there’s no reason to believe that I will not continue to improve.

 I recently came across a quote that really spoke to me.
 It gave me courage and I hope it does the same for you.